wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 -   Communication should be restricted and regular via fixed interfaces
 -   The division of production into linear phases

 The view is well sounded and pretty much how we operate nowadays.
 But my personal experiences doesn't match exactly with this model.

-Interesting to bring back the debate on "which programming language to choose?" now.
-If there is a given reality "out there" as practitioners of production-view software development believes then there is no point in discussing this choice other than mere technical aspects.
-But if we quickly fall into a diminishing returns point on technical aspects, then this is closer to a undecidable problem?
+A small detour here to bring back the debate on "Which Programming Language to choose?".
+If there is a given reality "out there" as practitioners of production-view believes then there is no point in discussing the choice of languages other than mere technical aspects.
+But if we quickly fall into a diminishing return point when only technical aspects is taking into account, then this is closer to a undecidable problem?

 However, if we do believe that the language we chose helps us to perceive reality in a different way, would it change your candidates?
-Perhaps we need this crystal clear line of argument next time we face this decision.
-In what ways the real world will change if we keep re-estructuring reality into a given Design Pattern instead of embracing its raw form in a more loose way?
+Perhaps we need this new line of argument next time we face this decision.
+In what ways the real world will change if we keep re-estructuring reality into a given "Design Pattern" instead of embracing its raw form in a more loosen way?

-Programs often emerge out of a specific context, the person behind the code matters a lot because the ideas shared to construct the solution is very hard to grasp without a deep imersion in that particular context.
+Programs often emerge out of a specific context, the person behind the code matters a lot because the ideas shared to construct the solution is very hard to grasp without a deep imersion in that particular context and all the background knowledge provided by the coder.
 Often inputs from non-programmers are major drivers for technical decisions.

 And to be honest, there must have a better way....

 ## The Theory {#the-theory}

-I came across [Peter Naur, Programming as Theory Building](https://pages.cs.wisc.edu/~remzi/Naur.pdf) paper and this was illuminating to me.
+I came across [Peter Naur, Programming as Theory Building](https://pages.cs.wisc.edu/~remzi/Naur.pdf) paper and it was illuminating to me.
 I still can't make justice to such text without distorting its intent but basically the general idea is that programmers should be viewed as developers of theories.

-The Theory Building View states that the output of the programming activity is not symbols in text but rather a theory about the nature of that translation.
+The *Theory Building View* states that the output of the programming activity is not symbols in text form but rather a theory about the nature of that translation.

 The word **theory** here has a different connotation than our daily usage today but it includes the abilities to: